Anžejs Pasečņiks

-Anžejs Pasečņiks (['an.ʒɛ͡is 'pa.sɛt͡ʃ.ɲiks]; born 20 December 1995) is a Latvian professional basketball player for Real Betis of the Liga ACB.
+Anžejs Pasečņiks (['an.ʒɛ͡is 'pa.sɛt͡ʃ.ɲiks]; born 20 December 1995) is a Latvian professional basketball player for the Hsinchu Toplus Lioneers of the Taiwan Professional Basketball League (TPBL).

 Professional career

-Europe
+VEF Rīga (2012–2015)

 He made his professional debut in the Latvian League with VEF Rīga in 2012.

+Herbalife Gran Canaria (2015–2019)

 In August 2015, Pasečņiks signed with the Spanish club Herbalife Gran Canaria.
 He would play in its reserve team, club of the Liga EBA, fourth division.
 He debuted with the ACB team in the Supercopa Endesa.

-On November 9, 2021, he has signed with Real Betis of the Spanish Liga ACB.

-On November 30, 2022, Anzejs signed with Metropolitans 92.

-NBA
+Washington Wizards / Capital City Go-Go (2019–2021)

 Pasečņiks was drafted by the Orlando Magic with the 25th overall pick in the first round of the 2017 NBA draft.
 He was immediately traded to the Philadelphia 76ers for future first-round and second-round picks.

-On 1 July 2019, the Philadelphia 76ers renounced their draft right to Pasečņiks.
-On 3 July, Pasečņiks joined the Washington Wizards summer league team.
-On 16 October, Pasečņiks was signed by the Wizards, but was waived three days later.
-On 27 October, Pasečņiks was included in the training camp roster of the Capital City Go-Go.
+On 1 July 2019, the Sixers renounced their draft right to Pasečņiks and two days later, he joined the Washington Wizards summer league team.
+On 16 October, he signed by the Wizards, but was waived three days later.
+On 27 October, joined the Capital City Go-Go.
 On 17 December, the Wizards announced that they had signed Pasečņiks to a two-way contract.
 On 18 December, Pasečņiks made his debut in the NBA, coming off from bench with nine points, eight rebounds and an assist in a 110–109 overtime loss to the Chicago Bulls.
 On 12 January 2020, the Wizards announced that they had signed Pasečņiks to a multi-year contract.
 The Wizards waived Pasečņiks on 17 January 2021.

+Real Betis (2021–2022)

+On 9 November 2021, Pasečņiks signed with Real Betis of the Spanish Liga ACB.

+Metropolitans 92 (2022–2023)

+On 30 November 2022, Pasečņiks signed with Metropolitans 92.

+Zunder Palencia (2023–2024)

+On 23 August 2023, Pasečņiks signed with Zunder Palencia.

+On 12 August 2024, Pasečņiks signed a two-way contract with the Milwaukee Bucks, but was waived on 21 October.

+Tofaş (2024–2025)

+On 5 November 2024, Pasečņiks signed with Tofaş of the Basketball Super League.

+Hsinchu Toplus Lioneers (2025–present)

+On August 13, 2025, Pasečņiks signed with the Hsinchu Toplus Lioneers of the Taiwan Professional Basketball League (TPBL).

 National team career

-He was a regular Latvian youth national team player.
+He was a regular Latvia youth national team player.
 He helped Latvia's U-18 national team reach semi-finals at the 2013 FIBA Europe Under-18 Championship, where he was named to the All-Tournament Team, averaging 12.6 points and 7.7 rebounds at the tournament.